Skip to content

 Family deposit mortgages

-How family deposit and family springboard mortgages work, where parents use their savings to help children buy without gifting money outright.
+How family deposit and family springboard mortgages let parents use their savings to help a child buy, without handing the money over for good.

 2 min readWritten by Saha Ramiah